robchendev/FRET/README.md

     -contribute

-Shows links for users to help out with the development of F.R.E.T. by reporting bugs, requesting features and developing code.
+Shows links for users to help out with the development of FRET by reporting bugs, requesting features and developing code.

     -help